kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1565</span> Boholano snitch Datu Sikatuna happily points Legazpi in the direction of Cebu, where Humabon's cousin Rajah Tupas contemplates a half-arsed resistance against the Spaniards before eventually signing the "Treaty of Cebu Is All Yours" with Legazpi.

 - <span class=year>1570</span> Legazpi sends Martin de Goiti to Manila to get hold of manila folders to organize the growing mountain of files in his office.
-De Goiti and his men burn the city to the ground before returning to Cebu empty-handed.
+De Goiti and his men burn the place to the ground before returning to Cebu empty-handed.

 - <span class=year>1571</span> Raring to tour Europe, Rajah Sulayman, Rajah Matanda, and Lakandula welcome Legazpi to Manila and proclaim themselves Spanish subjects, so they can have Spanish passports and apply for a Schengen visa.